nathanielwarner/carletonian-wordpress/wp-content/plugins/yop-poll/readme.txt

 12. Poll With Vertical Display Showing Results Before Vote

 == Changelog ==

+= 6.2.4 =
+* fixed issue with GDPR/CCPA checkbox when having multiple polls on the same page
+* fixed issue with Results and Get Code icons not showing
+* fixed issue with cloning polls

+= 6.2.3 =
+* fixed issue with [br] tag showing on results page
+* added more tags for answers - [strong][/strong], [p][/p], [b][/b], [u][/u], [i][/i]

+= 6.2.2 =
+* fixed issue with polls loading with ajax
+* added %VOTER-FIRST-NAME%, %VOTER-LAST-NAME%, %VOTER-EMAIL%, %VOTER-USERNAME% to new vote email notifications

+= 6.2.1 =
+* removed 2 options from built in captcha
+* updated icons for View Results and Get Shortcode
+* fixed issue with duplicate answers when viewing results

+= 6.2.0 =
+* fixed issue with google reCaptcha loading intermitently when polls are loaded with ajax
+* fixed issue with google reCaptcha when allowing votes from guests and wordpress users
+* added support for google reCaptcha v3

+= 6.1.9 =
+* fixed issue with wp login window blocking voting if window is manually closed

 = 6.1.8 =
 * fixed issue with votes not being deleted when poll is removed